Arkada707/TaskOverview/README.md

 The files used to deploy is netlify.
 If you want to know how to deploy it, you may ask ChatGPT :)

+Other than that there are some notes:
+1 - There is an issue for download task but don't worry there is always screenshot as not many are using the download feature.
+2 - If you want to see check out the website: https://taskoverview.netlify.app 3 - If you want any feature to implement into the website let me know.
+4 - It's been a journey but I believe that I am done for this project.
+5 - Yea that's pretty much it.
+Have fun